waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 Given more time and additional resources, potential evolutions that could improve the performance of our agents are:
 *  Adapting to a multi 'hybrid' agent problem, with reward functions adjusted to reward overall behaviour of the agents, including cooperative behaviour.
-* Creating a more rigourous structure that allows for testing and ensuring generalisation of certain conditional decision-making.
+* Creating a more rigorous structure that allows for testing and ensuring generalisation of certain conditional decision-making.
 We did not have time to implement all conditions as effective and well-defined features for input into our Q-learning technique, so provided with more time, we would strive to do this to ensure improved generalisation and optimality convergence.
-* Create a feedback loop of evolutions so that they are tested against each other, in an attempt to increase the sample size of varying agent behaviours - which is currently restricted to the nightly competitions and is unsufficient for statistical significance testing.
+* Create a feedback loop of evolutions so that they are tested against each other, in an attempt to increase the sample size of varying agent behaviours - which is currently restricted to the nightly competitions and is insufficient for statistical significance testing.
 Or somehow find a pool of agents that can be tested as such within the rules of the competition.

 [Previous Page](/3_approach_evolution)| [Next Page](/4_conclusion)